Paliak/PaliaksNotes/docs/CozyHosting/index.md

 200      GET      285l      745w    12706c http://cozyhosting.htb/
 ```

-We see that there's an admin page that we don't have access to, so the login page becomes really interesting:
+We see that there’s an admin page that we don’t have access to, so the login page becomes really interesting:

 ![login page of the website](Assets/login_page.jpg)

-Since we don't really know the tech stack used to build the app yet; let's run a special character fuzz with burp suite + sqlmap in the background and try to figure out how the website is built.
+Since we don’t really know the tech stack used to build the app yet; let’s run a special character fuzz with burp suite + sqlmap in the background and try to figure out how the website is built.

 ```bash
 $ sqlmap --forms --level 5 -risk 3 -u http://cozyhosting.htb/login